-As a full-time hypnotherapist, I spend a lot of time helping people with anxiety.
+As a full-time therapist, I spend a lot of time helping people with anxiety.
 But very often, their progress can be unwittingly undermined by the people who are closest to them.

 A large part of the problem for friends and family is knowing what they can do to help.